+Page

-Page Number
+Number

-rtamor

-STATISTICAL SECTION (Continued)
+STATISTICAL SECTION

+Net Position by Component 48

+Revenues, Expenses, and Changes in Net Position

+Summary of Revenues, Expenses, and Changes in Net Pos

+Summary of Revenues and Expenses

+Revenues by Source

+Expenses by Function

+Computation of Legal Debt Margin

+Total Assessed Value

-Consumption by Customer Class 61
+Consumption by Customer Class

-Top Ten Water Consumers Fiscal Year 2020
+Top Ten Water Consumers Fiscal Year 2022 57

-Top Ten Water Consumers Fiscal Year 2009 63
+Top Ten Water Consumers Fiscal Year 2013 59

-Rate Summaries 64
+Rate Summaries 60

-Historical Water Demand and Recent Trends 66
+Historical Water Demand and Recent Trends 62

-Top 10 Employers 67
+Top 10 Employers 63

-Full-Time Equivalent Employees by Department
+Full-Time Equivalent Employees by Department 64

-Historical Turnover 69
+Historical Turnover 65

-San Diego Area Economic Summary 70
+San Diego Area Economic Summary 66

-Climate and Topography 72
+Climate and Topography 68

-Map of District Service Area 73
+Map of District Service Area 69

-Map of District Location
+Map of District Location 70

-Map of District Commute Times
+Map of District Commute Times 71

-Sandag and Costar Submarkets
+Sandag and Costar Submarkets 72

-Sanag Projections - County Population
+Sandag Projections - County Population 73

-Sanag Projections - North County East/MSA5 Population 78
+Sandag Projections - North County East/MSA5 Population .
+74

-December 8, 2020
+December 6, 2022

-To our Ratepayers, Members of the Budget & Finance Committee, and the Board of Directors of Rainbow Municipal Water District:
+To our Ratepayers, the Board of Directors, and Members of the Budget & Finance Committee of Rainbow Municipal Water District:

-We are pleased to present the Rainbow Municipal Water District's (RMWD, District), Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2020.
+We are pleased to present the Rainbow Municipal Water District's (RMWD, District), Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2022.
 This document, which contains a complete set of basic financial statements, is presented in conformity with generally accepted accounting principles (GAAP) and audited in accordance with generally accepted auditing standards by a firm of licensed certified public accountants.
 State law requires that all special-purpose local governments publish these basic financial statements within six months of the close of the agency's fiscal year.
 This report is published to fulfil that requirement and to provide the Board of Directors (Board), the public, and other interested parties these basic financial statements.

 This report contains management's representations concerning the finances of the District.
 Management assumes full responsibility for the completeness and reliability of the information contained in this report, based upon a comprehensive framework of internal controls that have been established for this purpose.
 These controls are designed to protect the District's assets from loss, theft, or misuse, and to ensure sufficiently reliable information for the preparation of the District's basic financial statements inconformity with GAAP.
 The District's internal controls have been designed to provide appropriate assurance that the basic financial statements will be free from material misstatements.
+There are inherent limitations in internal control; the costs associated with a control should not exceed the benefits to be derived.
+The objective is to provide reasonable, rather than absolute assurance, that the financial statements are free of any material misstatements.
 As management, we assert that this financial report is complete and reliable in all material respects.

 The districts basic financial statements have been audited by Lance, Soll & Lunghard, LLP, a firm of licensed certified public accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements for fiscal year ended June 30, 2020 are free of material misstatement.
+The goal of the independent audit was to provide reasonable assurance that the financial statements for fiscal year ended June 30, 2022 are free of material misstatement.
 The independent audit involved examining on a test basis, evidence supporting the amounts and disclosures in the basic financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-The independent auditor rendered an unmodified option that the District's basic financial statements for the fiscal year ended June 30, 2020, are fairly presented, in conformity with GAAP.
+The independent auditor rendered an unmodified option that the District's basic financial statements for the fiscal year ended June 30, 2022, are fairly presented, in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.